UNESCO Treasures

 Day 10 – Nuratau Mountains: Walking tour to the Nature Reserve, visit to the breeding enclosure of endangered wild “Severtzov’s” sheep and remains of the old village.
 In the evening, you may help or participate in the preparation of traditional meals.

-Day 11 – Transfer from the Nuratau Mountains to Samarkand: In the afternoon a Samarkand tour includes visits to the Registan Square and the Gur Emir Mausoleum.
+Day 11 – Transfer from the Nuratau Mountains to Samarkand: Half-day Samarkand tour awaits with visits to Gur Emir, Registan, Bibi-Khanum Mosque, and Siyob Bazaar.

 Day 14 – End of the trip: After breakfast meet your driver for a transfer to Tashkent International Airport.